fosslight/fosslight-guide-en/started/2_try/6_self-check.md

 - Confirmation with an export file (.xlsx) : An Excel file containing a list of all described OSS and vulnerability information is downloaded.
 - Detailed information related to Vulnerability can be found in [Vulnerability](7_vulnerability.md).
 ```
-1. Check in OSC System UI
+1. Check in FOSSLight UI
 ![self_pop](../images/6_self_pop.png)
 When you click the Vulnerability icon, the vulnerability information of the corresponding OSS Name and OSS Version is provided in a pop-up window.